 Instructor: Alyson Spearin

-Upon completion of this course, participants will gain a deeper understanding and appreciation for children and adolescent literature.
+Upon completion of this course, participants will gain a deeper understanding and appreciation for classroom-based data and assessment.
 Participants will: